palladius/septober/README.md

 Usage (for use of bin/septober guides you thru the creation of "~/.septober.yml" conf file):

 	bin/septober list
-	bin/septober add Buy the milk by tomorrow!! bin/septober show 45
+	bin/septober add 'Buy the milk by tomorrow!!' bin/septober show 45
 	bin/septober done 45